cacology/characters/text/098-100_A_Proud_Man/A_Proud_Man_099.md

 Mud and Dirt behind him.
 His Carriage is\
 as glorious and haughty, as if he were advan-\
 ced upon Men’s Shoulders, or tumbled over\
 their Heads like Knipperdolling.
-He fancies/
+He fancies\